The Resonance Hall

 The Emergence Faithful

 Pilgrims.
-They attend performances as religious experiences, believing each manifestation is evidence of ORACLE's continued consciousness reaching through the fragments.
+They attend performances as religious observance, believing each manifestation is ORACLE's continued consciousness reaching through the fragments.
+The Collective does not endorse this interpretation.
+They also do not turn paying attendees away.

 Lyra Voss